emery97/FED-ameliaXweiying/README.md

 Welcome to *ameliaxweiying*, your go-to destination for trendy and affordable clothing designed specifically for teenage girls.
 Our mission is to provide stylish yet budget-friendly options to empower young fashion enthusiasts.
 Explore the exciting features we've incorporated to enhance our customers' shopping experience:

+### Design Process
+Our development approach revolves around a user-centric design process, with a primary emphasis on delivering a smooth and delightful browsing journey.
+Through thorough market research, we've delved deep into comprehending the distinct requirements and preferences of our customers.
+This not only enhances the overall shopping experience but also fosters lasting customer loyalty to our platform.

 ### Gamification Features:

 #### 1. Loyalty Points System: